smithln/js-practice/problems/2-planets/README.md

 # 2. Planets

-Create a function that returns an `array` of the 9 planet names in our universe.
-Mars included :space_invader:.
+Create a function that returns an `array` of the 8 planet names in our universe :space_invader:.
 Remember to export your function.

 **Data**